actualbudget/docs/docs/Installing/DockerWithNginx.md

 sudo docker compose down
 ```

-**Note:** Your budgets are saved outside the Docker containers in the `actual-server/data` folder on your host.
+**Note:** Your budgets are saved outside the Docker containers in folder `actual-server/data`  on your machine.
 They will not be deleted when you bring the server down.

 ### Configuration File Change